 I am wondering how to drill small holes in certain pieces to accommodate certain designs.
 How would I drill holes in sterling silver or brass components?
 Also, how would I drill an extra hole in a pendant made of howlite?
 HELP!

 Flat metal sheets would be the easiest to drill through but holes can still be made on components that are not flat.
-To prepare the metal for drilling, you should mark the spot with an ink marker, and dimple the mark on the metal with a center punch (or household steel nail) and hammer.
+To prepare the metal for drilling, you should mark the spot with an ink marker, and dimple the mark on the metal with the EUROTOOL® steel punch (or household steel nail) and hammer.
 Hold the metal piece stationary in a vise or steady on a block of wood with a hand held gripping tool, such as a ring clamp.
 Place the drill bit at the mark and it will find its way to the dimple on contact and not skip along the surface of the metal.
 Drill at a slow speed so that the metal does not get too hot and expand.

-There are also hole-punch tools available for punching through metal.
+Another option is to use hole-punch tools available for punching through metal.
 These require that you mark your spot and center the cutting punch.
 It is an accurate and easy finishing approach to punch through metal up to 2-3mm thick, depending on the metal.

-Drilling into gemstones, specifically your howlite pendant, requires different techniques and drill bits and burs when drilling metal.
+Drilling gemstones: Your howlite pendant, requires different techniques and drill bits and burs than when drilling metal.
 Manual reamers and beading awls are available with diamond-coated bits in various sizes that will widen and clean out existing holes in stone.

 It is best to gain an understanding of stone porosity and if there are any hazards to be considered with stone dust when altering stone pieces, such as making a new hole.
 Stones are porous and may break when holes are widened or new holes are started with too much force.